Dead Cameras Slim Strap.

 With my Nikon and Fuji work cameras, Peak Design straps are probably the best around.
 They are quick and easy to attach and remove but they did not work at all well with my Leica MP.
 The metal attachments on the ends of the straps clattered against the brass on my MP rather more than I was prepared to put up with.
 I’m not overly precious about brassing, scuffs and scratches, but I would prefer that through normal travel and usage rather than from a camera strap.
 Artisan & Artist have risen to length issue by producing a longer version of the silk cord strap along with their Easy Slider series, but I really wanted a complete change to a leather strap.
 A few minutes’ internet searching brought up Deadcameras’ website and I really liked the look of their products.
 Deadcameras prices are fairly reasonable compared to some other cottage industries whose target audience are Leica owners but it was good to see the workmanship and materials are obviously top-drawer.

 After a bit of experimenting with my Peak Design Leash , I worked out that 125cm would be about the right length for cross shoulder carrying with a non-adjustable Slim Strap.
 At 6′ tall with a 44″ chest , I am not a lightweight and determining the correct length is critical, too short would leave me with a long short strap and too long would mean the strap would be cumbersome.
-Deadcameras offer a number of length options in their ordering system and special requests can be accommodated, but a litle thought needs to be applied before ordering.
+Deadcameras offer a number of length options for the Deadcameras Slim Strap in their ordering system and special requests can be accommodated, but a litle thought needs to be applied before ordering.
 Long straps can be bulky so I decided to order a 125cm Slim Strap in black with red dots.
 The online transaction was very efficient and there is good automated communication by Deadcameras.
 As a customer, I was made to feel that my business was appreciated.
 My new strap arrived within one week, well packaged with a bag, spare leather protector disk and spare red dot.

 The length is good, the camera sits just above my right hip, exactly where I wanted it and can be either pushed round to my back out of the way or brought to the front for security.
 There are other choices of leather, colour, thickness of leather, width, shoulder/neck pads etc. I think the Slim Strap matches my Leica MP very well, it is discreet and not bulky and a perfect solution as a top quality cross shoulder leather strap.